Query OpenTelemetry traces stored in Unity Catalog

 Analyze query performance

-To diagnose slow queries, you can inspect query profiles in the SQL warehouse query history:
+To diagnose slow queries, inspect query profiles in the SQL warehouse query history:

 - Go to the SQL warehouses page in your Databricks workspace.